-About ten years after the first edition comes this second edition of Monte Carlo Techniques in Radiation Therapy: Introduction, Source Modelling and Patient Dose Calculations, thoroughly updated and extended with the latest topics, edited by Frank Verhaegen and Joao Seco.
-The book aims to provide a brief introduction to the history and basics of Monte Carlo simulation, but again has a strong focus on applications in radiotherapy.
-Since the first edition, Monte Carlo simulation has found many new applications, which were included in detail.
+About ten years after the first edition comes this second edition of Monte Carlo Techniques in Radiation Therapy: Introduction, Source Modelling, and Patient Dose Calculations, thoroughly updated and extended with the latest topics, edited by Frank Verhaegen and Joao Seco.
+This book aims to provide a brief introduction to the history and basics of Monte Carlo simulation, but again has a strong focus on applications in radiotherapy.
+Since the first edition, Monte Carlo simulation has found many new applications, which are included in detail.

 - Modelling radiation sources for external beam radiotherapy

 - Patient dose calculations in external beam radiotherapy

 - Use of artificial intelligence in Monte Carlo simulations

 This book is intended for both students and professionals, both novice and experienced, in medical radiotherapy physics.
 It combines overviews of development, methods, and references to facilitate Monte Carlo studies.